CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Introduction

 \section{Introduction}

 We propose {CodecSep}, a text-conditioned universal sound separation (USS) framework that marries the interpretability of prompt-driven extraction with the efficiency of neural audio codecs (NACs).
 To our knowledge, CodecSep is the first system to bridge NACs with USS: it conditions a transformer \emph{masker} on CLAP text embeddings \cite{10095969} via Feature-wise Linear Modulation (FiLM) \cite{Perez_Strub_deVries_Dumoulin_Courville_2018}, and performs separation {directly} in the codec encoder latent space.
-This design introduces semantic control while preserving the low compute footprint of codec representations, enabling on-device and real-time deployment.
+This design introduces semantic control while retaining the compact computational footprint of codec representations, making prompt-driven separation particularly well-suited to low-latency, codec-mediated deployment, including edge and potentially on-device settings.

 Flexible, real-time separation on bandwidth- or compute-constrained platforms remains challenging.
 Classic models disentangle sources from complex mixtures \cite{vincent2018audio} but are often domain-specific (e.g., speech/music) and heavy.
 Recent text-guided systems like AudioSep \cite{liu2024separate} extend encoder–masker–decoder designs (e.g., Conv-TasNet-style \cite{Luo_2019}) by injecting semantics from BERT/CLAP through FiLM layers \cite{devlin2019bertpretrainingdeepbidirectional,10095969,Perez_Strub_deVries_Dumoulin_Courville_2018}.
 However, spectrogram/waveform-domain separators trained with SI-SDR-style losses \cite{Luo_2019, le2019sdr} are compute-intensive and sensitive to compression artifacts, often pushing inference to the cloud.